 Compared to traditional marketing, you get more data for your campaigns and online channels.
 Best of all, they are automatically available and, in some cases, free.
 Compare this to the traditional direct mailing strategy, which requires a manual process of gathering data to know whether your campaign has been a success or a failure.

-The two terms are often used interchangeably but there is a difference between them.
+The two terms are often used interchangeably but there is a subtle difference between them.
 Online marketing, which runs over the internet, is often considered a subset of digital marketing.

 On the other hand, digital marketing encompasses all digital channels.
 A video game ad, that doesn’t require an internet connection, is considered digital marketing.
 Digital billboards, TVs and radio channels are further examples.